rkp8/SauceLabsDemo/README.md

-3. Finally, replace the selenuim code with your own custom code.
+3. Finally, replace the Selenuim code with your own custom code.